ahurtadoc/simpleStore/README.md

 ```
 python manage.py migrate
 ```
+To configure environment variables, change file *.env.example* to *.env* and write your configuration to login and  secret key.

 After that, the project is ready to work in it (See Django [documentation](https://docs.djangoproject.com/en/3.1/contents/)).

 To see the application, run the command
 ```